-People on work teams don’t have to like each other, they must be expected to help each other with respect to the work being done.
+People on work teams don’t have to like each other, and they must be expected to help each other concerning the work being done.
 What is often seen as ‘personality conflicts’ is really a symptom of poorly defined roles within the work.
-Define the roles and the personality issues disappear.
-Allowing the team and you to get your work done, and stop having to play mediator.
+Define the roles, and the personality issues disappear.
+Allowing the team and you to get your work done and stop having to play mediator.

 Let’s explore Roles.

 In the absence of Role-Clarification people make their own rules about what they can & can’t do to each other.
 Teamwork needs individual roles & clear role-relationships with others.